C'mon Kids: Reception

-The album was less successful than its predecessor, charting at #20 on the UK albums chart.
+The album was less successful than its predecessor, charting at No. 20 on the UK albums chart.
 It did however spawn three UK top 40 singles, "What's In The Box?
-(See Whatcha Got)" at #25, "C'mon Kids" at #18 (their second and last UK top 20 single), and a radio edit of "Ride The Tiger" (shortened by over three minutes from the album version) made #38.
+(See Whatcha Got)" at No. 25, "C'mon Kids" at No. 18 (their second and last UK top 20 single), and a radio edit of "Ride The Tiger" (shortened by over three minutes from the album version) made No. 38.
 Journalist David Cavanagh wrote that they "lost 100,000 fans" with the album, and "returned to being a cult band".

 In his book Turn on Your Mind: Four Decades of Great Psychedelic Rock, writer Jim DeRogatis ranked C'Mon Kids at number 110 in his list "The Ultimate Psychedelic Rock Library: One-Hundred Eighty-Nine Albums You Can't Live Without."
 Music journalist Mark Beaumont said the album "deserved the edict of 'post Britpop classic'", while Cavanagh referred to it as "harsh and uncompromising".
+Author Dave Thompson, in his book Alternative Rock (2000), wrote: "Transitionally awkward, the Boos' new direction turns out to be less a cul-de-sac than a suicide note."

 C'mon Kids is the all-time favourite album of Tom White of The Electric Soft Parade, a band influenced by the album.
 According to Martin Sainsbury of Drowned in Sound, Nicky Wire of Manic Street Preachers also listened to "little else for a year," whereas Radiohead "went back to the drawing board when hearing it during the OK Computer sessions."

 Track listing

 All songs written by Martin Carr.

+Early vinyl copies came with a free 7" single featuring the tracks "Skywalker" and "French Canadian Bean Soup".